cauafj/generateExcel/README.md

-# Takes some data and makes it become a spreadsheet.
+# Takes some data and makes it become some cards at the page.